HeRAMS-WHO/herams-i18n/docs/index.rst

 5. Make sure to validate and save your changes before exiting the record.
 To save your changes, navigate to the last page, **Validate**, and click the |submit| button.
 6. If you would like to discard your edits, click the |clear| button in the lower right corner of the page.

-.. note:: While your project may allow you to save your response and resume later, only records that were submitted will appear on the dashboard and the export.
-Thus, once you have completed your edits, make sure to **always** navigate to the last page, **Validate**, and click the |submit| button.
+.. note:: While your project may allow you to save your response and resume later, only records that were submitted will appear on the dashboard and in the export.
+Thus, once you have completed your edits, make sure to **always** navigate to the last page (*Validate*) and click the |submit| button.

 .. image:: media/vid/HeRAMS_edit_health_facility.gif